‘The Bachelor’ Gets Beat, Five Shows That Outperformed The Finale

 Fence-jumping drama and a two-part finale with a twist ending gave The Bachelor a hefty boost in last week’s Nielsen ratings, but there were still a handful of shows that bested the final shows of the reality show’s latest season, The Orlando Sentinel reports.
 It was the Navy crime procedural NCIS that took the top spot, while both episodes of The Bachelor’s hotly anticipated two-part finale failed to crack the top five.

-Here’s what the top ten looked like, according to Nielsen.
+Here’s what the top 10 looked like, according to Nielsen.

 1. NCIS, 12.1 milllion viewers (CBS)